-- a) the assets constitute a separate fund and are not a part of the trustee's own estate; - b) title to the trust assets stands in the name of the trustee or in the name of another person on behalf of the trustee: - c) the trustee has the power and the duty, in respect of which he is accountable, to manage, employ or dispose of the assets in accordance with the terms of the trust and the special duties imposed upon him by law.

-The reservation by the settlor of certain rights and powers, and the fact that the trustee may himself have rights as a beneficiary, are not necessarily inconsistent with the existence of a trust.
+- a) the assets constitute a separate fund and are not a part of the trustee's own estate; - b) title to the trust assets stands in the name of the trustee or in the name of another person on behalf of the trustee; - c) the trustee has the power and the duty, in respect of which he is accountable, to manage, employ or dispose of the assets in accordance with the terms of the trust and the special duties imposed upon him by law. - The reservation by the settlor of certain rights and powers, and the fact that the trustee may himself have rights as a beneficiary, are not necessarily inconsistent with the existence of a trust. - In this context of virtual assets, transfer means to conduct a transaction on behalf of another natural or legal person that moves a virtual asset from one virtual asset address or account to another.